Piotr1215/upbound-docs/content/upbound-marketplace/authentication.md

 weight: 10
 ---

-Some Marketplace resources, including Official Providers, pulling private packages or pushing packages to a repository require authentication to Upbound.
+Some Marketplace resources, including pulling private packages or pushing packages to a repository require authentication to Upbound.

 Pushing packages to a repository or managing organizations, robot accounts or users uses the [Up command-line]({{<ref "cli">}}).

-Installing Kubernetes resources requires an [image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).
+Installing private Kubernetes resources requires an [image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).

 {{< hint type="important" >}}
-Authenticating to the Upbound Marketplace requires an [Upbound account]({{<ref "users/register" >}}).
+Authenticating to the Upbound Marketplace for private packages requires an [Upbound account]({{<ref "users/register" >}}).
 {{< /hint >}}

 ## Prerequisites